AAAS Honors Thesis Guide and Information Packet

 Each year a small number of academically outstanding students choose to undertake honors work in African and Afro-American Studies.
 Candidates for honors in AAAS build upon the knowledge learned and skills developed in their previous coursework crafting their own analytical perspectives and interpretations of knowledge.
 This experience can be richly rewarding: it provides students an opportunity to work closely with a faculty advisor, to think critically and deeply about a significant intellectual problem of their own selection, and to grow as a researcher, analyst, writer and critical thinker.
 However, writing a successful honors thesis requires planning, hard work and dedication

-Students who intend to write an honors thesis must apply during the spring semester of their junior year.
+Students who intend to write an honors thesis should seek out a thesis advisor (a AAAS faculty member in the specialty of interest to you) and apply during the spring semester of their junior year.
 Those accepted to the honors program are strongly advised to complete a part of their research during the summer before their senior year.
 Doing so increases the time that can be devoted to writing during the academic year and makes the whole process less stressful and more rewarding.

 To be eligible for honors in AAAS, students must have a GPA of 3.5 or higher in courses applied to the major.
 Exceptions to this rule will be made only under exceptional circumstances.
 They must also have completed six courses of the nine that are required for all majors to graduate.